18 years since the Concorde’s final flight: Faster than a speeding bullet

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Concorde, which made its first flight 50 years ago on Saturday, was a magnificent creature of the skies, a supersonic transport with roots in the 1950s and 1960s “boom” of aviation innovation.
+Concorde, which made its final flight on 24 October 2003, was a magnificent creature of the skies, a supersonic transport with roots in the 1950s and 1960s “boom” of aviation innovation.

 Developed at the time of slide rules, drafting tables and early computers, the Anglo-French supersonic transport was a technological tour-de-force that operated in airline service from 1976 to 2003, and has never been replaced, although some companies are hoping to fly smaller civilian supersonic jets.
 100 passengers were pampered during Air France and British Airways flights at twice the speed of sound, crossing the Atlantic in half the time of subsonic jetliners like the Boeing 747.